juand-r/naacl-2019-notes/README.md

 - (Could not attend) AudioCaps: Generating Captions for Audios in The Wild.
 - (Could not attend) “President Vows to Cut <Taxes> Hair”: Dataset and Analysis of Creative Text Editing for Humorous Headlines.
 - (Could not attend) An Empirical Investigation of Global and Local Normalization for Recurrent Neural Sequence Models Using a Continuous Relaxation to Beam Search.
+- (Could not attend) **Accelerated Reinforcement Learning for Sentence Generation by Vocabulary Prediction**.
+Kazuma Hashimoto and Yoshimasa Tsuruoka
 - (Poster; Could not attend) Improved Lexically Constrained Decoding for Translation and Monolingual Rewriting

 #### Summarization and Simplification